 The length of time it takes to build a website can vary depending on the size of the project and the company you’re working with.
 The number of employees involved in the project, the company’s workflow, and the company’s workload will all have an impact on the timeline.

-On average, our website development process takes nine weeks to complete, and includes developing content for your website – getting to know your business, writing marketing copy, arranging photography, and anything else that needs to be done to build a beautiful, complete website.
+On average, our website development process takes about three months to complete and includes developing content for your website – getting to know your business, writing marketing copy, arranging photography and anything else that needs to be done to build a beautiful, complete website.

 We also ensure there’s plenty of time for you to review our work and respond to our requests.
 Your website requires your input and we want to make sure there’s time for some discussion.

 Website development timeline

 First meeting and proposal

 During our first meeting, we ask all the questions we need to get started in our research for your project.
 We’ll usually deliver a proposal within a week.

 We do a deep dive on researching your business and your industry.
 You’ll sit down with Ashleigh to discuss the research and work out specific solutions to reach your goals.
 The discussion will inform content development and search engine optimization.
 After the meeting, we’ll also research any ideas or solutions we discovered during our chat.
 A scope of work document and content wireframe will outline the decisions made at the discovery meeting and set the stage for the project.
 Time is included for one round of revisions on the scope of work document.

 Weeks 3-4: Content

 Our content-first approach means we nail down the content before we start designing.
 Using the research from the Discovery phase, Ashleigh will write search engine optimized content for the website.
 Time is included for three rounds of revisions.